 Projects undertaken may include a placement or student research activity within University laboratories or within a clinical setting.
 Projects may require a wide range of research related activities including laboratory work, database research and analysis, and interviews, questionnaires or surveys.
 Projects cannot involve the application of unsupervised clinical skills by the student - where the application of clinical skills are required it is customary to involve a clinician as a Supervisor.

-|Objectives||The purpose of this course is to develop students' interest and skills in the context of a medical research project.
+1. Develop interest and skills in the context of a medical research project.
 This is done within the framework of one year supervised research that culminates in a written thesis.

 A program of supervised research approved by the Head of School, School of Medicine and Public Health.
 If the research project involves human participants, human tissue or access to personal records, eg medical records, approval must be obtained from the appropriate research ethics committee.
 If the research project involves animals, approval from the relevant University ethics committee must be sought.

 Candidates will present a project report in the form of a thesis.
 The project is also to be presented and defended orally.

 This course is part of a multi-term sequence.
 Both Part A and Part B must be completed to meet the requirements of the sequence.
 Part A and Part B must be completed in consecutive terms.
 Students must complete Part A before completing Part B. Students must complete the sequence within a twelve month period.
 If students complete Part A but are unable to complete Part B within the timeframe, they must re-enrol in Part A.

 The 'A' component of this Multi-Term Sequence Course must be taken prior to enrolment in the 'B' component.